-This short piece appeared on this day on Blog Catalog’s blog.
+This following piece appeared on this day on the blog of the now defunct Blog Catalog..
 At the time the site was a hybrid blog portal–social networking site with an active community.
-Instead of reproducing the whole piece here, I link to the version saved on the Internet Archive’s WayBack Machine for the sake of context.
-(June 2018)
+I pulled it from the Wayback Machine and preserved those links so that they can still work.

 Too often I come across an interesting piece of information on a blog that does not contain links to the author’s sources.
 That’s too bad.
 All I can do at that point is shrug my shoulders and wonder if the story is true.
 Then I’ll probably close that browser tab and go somewhere else, because I won’t risk experiencing similar frustration with a second story on the same blog.
 Of course, if the story is really important to me, I can do further research on Google, which is fair enough.
 At the same time, though, what reason have you given me to go back to your blog?
 None.
 Offer me a good, well sourced post, though, and I will be back.